 With their expertise, tenacity, and commitment to justice, litigators play a crucial role in ensuring that the rule of law is upheld and that individuals and organizations are held accountable for their actions.

-How Do Litigators Differ from Lawyers?
+How Do Litigators Differ from Other Lawyers?

 While all litigators are lawyers, not all lawyers are litigators.
-Litigation is a specialized area of law that involves representing clients in legal disputes that are resolved through the court system or alternative dispute resolution methods such as arbitration or mediation.
+Litigation is a specialized area of law focused on resolving legal disputes through the court system or alternative methods such as arbitration or mediation.
+Here are the key ways in which litigators stand apart from other types of lawyers:

 Skills and Qualifications of a Litigator